Nightmare House: Gameplay: multiplayer

+Gameplay: Solo

+The game can also be played by one person, who takes the role of a solitary Hunter against The House, facing randomized encounters.

+Victory conditions

+If the Hunters manage to exorcise the Evil Entity by the end of the twelfth turn (6 am), the Hunters win.
+Otherwise, the House wins.

 Publication history

-Nightmare House was designed by David Marshall and published in Ares magazine shortly before it went defunct, and came with a 16-page rulebook, 200 counters, and one 22" х 34" mapsheet.
+In 1982, the board wargame manufacturer SPI ran into financial trouble, and solved the issue by negotiating a promissory note from TSR that was backed by SPI's assets.
+Shortly after SPI cleared their books of all debts, TSR called the note, and took over SPI.
+Although TSR shut down production of several SPI magazines, they continued to publish SPI's science fiction games magazine Ares.
+In Issue 15 (Fall 1983), the horror board game Nightmare House was included as a free pull-out game, designed by David Marshall, with cover art by TSR artist Jeff Easley.
+It came with a 16-page rulebook, 200 counters, and one 22" х 34" mapsheet.
+TSR also published a boxed set of the game, which included a plastic tray for the counters.

 Reception

 Rick Swan reviewed Nightmare House for Fantasy Gamer magazine and stated that "Nightmare House cries out for the same kind of treatment given to an earlier Ares game, Return of the Stainless Steel Rat.
 A similar paragraph system which generates a real mystery to be unraveled by characters searching rooms for clues and fighting 'haunts' along the way would have made for a challenging and exciting gothic horror game.
 As it stands, Nightmare House is little more than an underdeveloped game system with a lot of potentially great ideas."